Clare County Council – Sports & Recreation Unit – Active Ennis/Kilrush Privacy Notice

-Clare County Council has created this privacy statement in order to demonstrate our firm commitment to privacy and to assure you that in all your dealings with Clare County Council that we will ensure the security of the personal data you provide to us.
+Clare County Council has created this privacy statement in order to demonstrate our firm commitment to privacy and transparency.

-Legal basis for the collection, processing and sharing of personal data as part of the Sports & Recreation provision.
+Legal basis for the processing of personal data as part of sports & recreation service provision.

-Clare County Council may, for the purpose of it’s functions under the Local Government Reform Act 2014, request all the information contained in the Sports & Leisure related forms which have been devised by the Sports and Recreation Unit, Social Development Directorate.
+Clare County Council may, for the purpose of its functions under the Local Government Act, 2001, as amended by the Local Government Reform Act 2014, request data contained in sports & recreation related forms.

 How your personal data will be used/processed by the Sports and Recreation Unit.

 Name, contact phone numbers, address and email address is required on many forms.
 We may use these contact details to contact you.
 Financial data may be processed in connection with paying for services.
 Patrons’ images may be processed by the CCTV system in place for the purpose of security and safety.
 Membership card details are processed by us for administrative reasons.

 Recipients of the personal data